User-generated content strategies: why customers are your best marketers

 Olapic for UGC aggregation

-Bazaarvoice for extensive UGC programs
+Bazaarvoice for comprehensive UGC programs

 Shopify-specific apps